bitfocus/companion-module-toggl-track/companion/HELP.md

 **Refresh Project List**

-Retrives the current list of projects from the toggl server.
+Retrieves the current list of projects from the toggl server.
 This action runs automatically when Companion starts and when the module is enabled.

 ## Presets